powerbuoy/sleek-child/README.md

-# Sleek Child
-A starting point for building your own SleekWP based theme Edit
+A starting point for building your own SleekWP based theme.